sonic-net/SONiC/doc/secure_boot/hld_secure_boot.md

 Negative test:
 - Test secure boot runtime verification of shim/grub/Vmlinuz/KO.

-  Details: The test will modify the secure boot component and expect the verification to failed.
+  Details: The test will modify the secure boot component and expect the verification to fail.
 - Test signature matching (asymmetric key match)

-  Details: The test will try to load a SONiC image with a pub and private key that not match and expecting to failed.
+  Details: The test will try to load a SONiC image with a pub and private key that does not match and expect to fail.

 - Test that is not possible to add new Kernel modules in runtime.